ghqor25/fifo-map/README.md

 # Fifo-map

 Simple FIFO behavior map cache using Map(key,value) and Array(for improving FIFO performance). \
-If your usecase can be enough with get(Fast read), put(Put item & FIFO manage when size is full), delete(Invalidate item on your own), it will be fast-read choice.
+If your usecase can be enough with get(read item), put(put item & FIFO manage when size is full), delete(invalidate item on your own), it will be fast-read choice.

 ## Memory Usage